CRM vs Marketing Automation

 Personalise your communication

 The first thing you need to do when integrating these two systems is to personalise all communication with your customers.
 This will help you achieve more conversions.
 For example, your CRM system will send demographic data to your marketing automation solution, which could save your team a lot of time and effort.
-This data can then be used by the marketing team to personalise campaigns as well as paid adverts.
+The marketing team can use this data to personalise campaigns and paid adverts.

 Establish a lead scoring feature

-You can use a lead scoring feature to leverage the systems and identify the leads who are most valuable to your organisation and most probable to make a conversion.
+You can use a lead scoring feature to leverage the systems and identify the most valuable leads to your organisation and most probable to make a conversion.
 You can then send tailored marketing content to these leads.
 Lead scoring through your CRM and marketing automation systems makes this process easier and faster.
-According to research, the faster a lead gets a response, the higher the chances of them becoming a customer.
+According to research, the quicker a lead gets a response, the higher the chances of them becoming a customer.

 Check for duplicates

 Since CRM and marketing automation systems have some similar features, there might be an overlap of tasks.
 This may confuse the sales and marketing team, and potentially overwhelm your customers too.
 Although combining your CRM and marketing automation systems can result in a centralised interface and quick access, it could also result in duplicate operations, such as entering the same customer’s data twice.
 Duplicate entries or automated tasks can upset both the marketing team and consumers.
 This can potentially lead to misleading reporting or control measures, so check your system for any duplicates.

 After you’ve integrated your two systems for the first time, issues may occur over time.
 Come up with a marketing strategy for identifying, implementing, and fine-tuning improvements to the business marketing and sales operations as they relate to the system integration effectively and cost-effectively.

 Benefits of integrating CRM and Marketing Automation